matiduda/royal-harvest/README.md

 > #### **Backstory**
 >
 > *Once upon a time, there was a knight from a Land Far, Far Away.
-He lived a peaceful life and did not stand out in any particular way.
-Although he stood by his kingdom, there were also times when he felt like dropping everything and becoming an ordinary worker.
-One day, after waking up, the knight saw a miracle.
-Suddenly, an **uncountable amount of fruits** began to fall from the sky.
+Although they lived a peaceful life, recently, due to the drought, the kindom has been starving.
+The One day when the Knighs was going to he knight saw a true miracle - a start falling from the sky. suddenly, an **uncountable amount of fruits** began to fall from the sky.
 So he tried to catch them all!*

 ### Assets